henn/qubes-app-split-ssh/README.md

 This was inspired by the Qubes [Split GPG](https://www.qubes-os.org/doc/split-gpg/).

 Other details:
-- This was developed/tested on the Fedora24 template in Qubes 3.2; it might work for other templates
+- This was developed/tested on the Fedora24 template in Qubes 3.2; it might work for other templates (you may need nmap installed on Debian, which provides the ncat utility used both in client and vault VMs)
 - You will be prompted to confirm each request, though like split GPG you won't see what was requested
 - Assumes that the ssh-vault template automatically starts ssh-agent
 - One can have an arbitrary number of ssh-vault VMs